aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getWeightPt() {#getWeightPt--}

+<b>@deprecated.</b> Please use the 'weightPt' property instead.
 Gets or sets the weight of the line in unit of points.

 ```javascript
 getWeightPt() : number;